raszpl/sigrok-disk/README.md

 `custom_encoder_codemap` Code translation map.
 **Default**: `IBM` **Values**: `FM/MFM`, `IBM`, `WD`

-`custom_encoder_sync_pattern` Width of pulses used in a repeating sequence (called PLO sync field or preamble) to train PLL and aquire initial lock.
+`custom_encoder_sync_pulse` Width of pulses used in a repeating sequence (called PLO sync field or preamble) to train PLL and aquire initial lock.
 **Default**: `4` **Values**: `2`, `3`, `4`

 *Warning!* All custom_encoder_ options below must obey stupid rules when used from command line. sigrok-cli command line input doesnt support "" escaped strings nor commas.
 We have to resort to custom escaping with `,` becoming `-` and `_` used to separate lists: